Monday - Friday 8:30 am - 4:00 pm

 If you have questions regarding property taxes, please contact the Financial Services Department at 250.245.6414, ext 6206 or email firstname.lastname@example.org.

 If you have any questions regarding your Tax Notice, please contact City Hall at 250.245.6400.

 You can make a payment through OptionPay which is a third-party credit card services.
-There is an ADDITIONAL third-party fee which will be charge to your credit card.
+There is an ADDITIONAL third-party fee which will be charged to your credit card.

 You can make payments for the following: